pylab_ml.common.projectsetup.ProjectSetup

 close()[source]

+Write EEPROM/NVRAM with the rescue values and close all instruments.
 Close all instruments and write the dictionary to the log-file.

 create_dotdic(dic, root=None)[source]